 Keep in mind that this new apartment in your basement will need an independent entrance, a kitchen, and a bathroom.
 We suggest getting the work done by qualified basement contractors to ensure everything runs smoothly.
 As for décor, go for something fairly neutral since your tenants may want to decorate according to their taste.

 11. Relaxation room

-Get inspired by celebrity basements.
-Their setups are definitely worth dreaming of.
-An arch-shaped wine cellar, a pool, a mini-golf course, a glass-walled garage, literally nothing is ‘too much’ when money isn’t an object.
-Realistically, most of us won’t be able to recreate these basements, but they surely inspire us to get started and borrow some great concepts!
+Get inspired by celebrities’ basements – their setups are definitely worth a look!
+A wine cellar with an archway, an indoor pool, a mini-golf course, a glass garage… literally nothing is too much when money is no object.
+Realistically, most of us won’t be able to recreate these basements, but they provide a great jumping off point.

 Need more basement inspiration?
-Browse through Our Basement Projects.
+Browse through our completed basement projects.
 You’ll find a ton of real-life basement renovations done by our contractors, complete with pictures and prices!